Avian Influenza Official Guidance from APHA

 - respiratory distress such as gaping beak, coughing, sneezing, gurgling, rattling

 - increased mortality

 Clinical signs can vary between species of bird and some species (for example ducks and geese) may show minimal clinical signs.

 Low pathogenic avian influenza (LPAI)

-LPAI is usually less serious.
-It can cause mild breathing problems, but affected birds will not always show clear signs of infection.
+LPAI is usually less serious but it can cause mild breathing problems, however affected birds will not always show clear signs of infection.

 The severity of LPAI depends on the type of bird and also whether it has any other illnesses.

 Interactive Map of the current bird flu situation

 An interactive map is also here to show you where there are infections and also where tighter restrictions are in place at the moment Interactive map click here

 The interactive map doesn’t take account of wild bird confirmed cases of Avian Influenza but they are still being recorded.
 This shows where HPAI cases have been found in wild birds up to 2022 week 46.
 The numbers are massive and although the majority are waterfowl there are also birds of prey and some garden birds.
 There is the possibility that smaller garden type birds have been “tidied up” by other animals or other bird eating species or even flies.
 The garden birds have only been found in small numbers but fly activity can clear a corpse in days which would make them difficult to spot.